 This 1-hour tour is a guided cave tour, where you descend into some of the lava tubes that were formed 8,000 years (yes eight-thousand) ago.

 Luckily, it is very accessible so a very family-friendly tour (children must be at least 5 years old).
 With a small group of people, we descended down some stairs into one of the chambers of the lava tubes.
-We were hard-hats and had flashlights with us.
+We wore hard hats and had flashlights with us.

 Our tour guide took us through the chambers of the lava tubes and told us all kinds of interesting facts about geology, volcanic history, and the formation of lava.
 I must admit, most details I’ve forgotten by now, but they form an amazing background story to what you see and experience inside the cave.